 The Google software engineer is just an example.
 We can turn the question around and ask: If you knew you could quit your day job in three years if you started a blog, joined the Yakezie, and work hard to network and write consistent content, wouldn’t you?
 Do rabbits like to jump and hump?

-IT’S NOT ROCKET SCIENCE!
+GETTING RICH IS NOT ROCKET SCIENCE!

 For some reason, I get e-mails from folks who ask what I think is the answer to financial success.
 First, it’s whatever financial success means to you since many people can live happily earning $35,000 a year.
 Without debt, I know I can.